 More of my favorites – Best Restaurants and Beach Clubs in Cabo

-Sunset Monalisa: The most beautiful and romantic restaurant in Cabo with views of the famous Land’s End AKA Arch of Cabo San Lucas.
+Sunset Monalisa: Located across from The Cape, this is one of the most beautiful and romantic restaurant in Cabo with views of the famous Land’s End AKA Arch of Cabo San Lucas.
 Sunset Monalisa offers 3, 5, and 7-course tasting menus, and a nightly sunset ceremony followed by live music.
 The property also has a terrace designed by Veuve Cliquot, and has a separate menu with ala-carte seafood offerings.

 Office on the Beach: A toes-in-the-sand beach bar and restaurant, and major Cabo hot spot.
 Live music is offered every night, but be sure to visit on Thursday evening if you can, for their lively Mexican fiesta!